fenago/kubernetes-course/md/Lab_10.md

 specific configurations for using the packaged software in your organization.

-The next set of chapters is all about deploying Kubernetes and running it in high availability mode.
-These chapters will provide you with fundamental and practical knowledge regarding how to run stable clusters for Kubernetes.
+The next set of labs is all about deploying Kubernetes and running it in high availability mode.
+These labs will provide you with fundamental and practical knowledge regarding how to run stable clusters for Kubernetes.